Shylez/technical_writing_portfolio/api_doc/shypass_api_doc.md

 - Basic knowledge of HTTP, RESTful APIs, and JWT

 ###  Target Audience
-This documentation is intended for:
-- Developers integrating ShyPass into applications
+This documentation is intended for Developers integrating ShyPass into their applications.
-- Security engineers automating credentials storage
-- DevOps professionals managing encrypted secrets

-###  Authentication
-All API requests (except `/auth/token`) require a valid **OAuth2.0 Bearer Token** in the request headers.

 ---

 ## Authentication
+This API uses OAuth 2.0 Authorization framework to allow third-part application to access its resources.
+All API requests (except `/auth/token`) require a valid **OAuth2.0 Bearer Token** in the request headers.

 ###  OAuth 2.0 Token Endpoint